nainarazz/portfolio-website/src/pages/blog/why-contribute-to-open-source.md

 When you contribute to an open source project, you will feel that you have completed something meaningful.
 Last year at this time, I contributed to an open source project called [Spectrum Chat](https://spectrum.chat/).
 It is a platform for creating online communities.

 I really loved the platform, and because it is open-source, I thought to myself, “Why can’t I contribute to this project?”
 I went to the project’s Github repository, forked the project, and looked for issues to work on.
 I did find a feature request issue, and whenever I have some time, I would work on it.
 It took me some weeks before my pull request was merged, but when it got merged, I was thrilled and overjoyed.
-I felt I have accomplished something big, and I was so proud of it even though it was just a simple modal :smile:.
+I felt I have accomplished something big, and I was so proud of it even though it was just a simple modal 😁.
 It is nice to see your name in the list of contributors.

 ### Gain real world experience